How to book a course?

 The theory part of the course covers classes A , B and C.

-If the wind speed exceeds 12.5 m/sec, the lift should not be used.
-It is important to note that some machines may have a lower tolerance for wind.
-It is therefore recommended to read the manufacturer's user manual to find the maximum permitted wind speed.
-It is also important to be aware that the wind can be stronger around the corners of buildings and other installations.
-It is important to avoid gusts.
+It is therefore recommended to read the manufacturer's user manual to find the maximum permitted wind strength.
+It is also important to be aware that the wind can be stronger around corners of buildings and other installations.

-The employer must carry out a risk assessment of the use of each lift in relation to the specific work operations.
-It is also the employer's responsibility to ensure that everyone involved in the lifting operation, even those who are only passengers, has received documented safety training if the risk assessment indicates that it is necessary.
-This risk assessment must be documented in writing in order to be able to prove that it has actually been carried out, especially in the event of an accident.
+It is also the employer's responsibility to ensure that everyone participating in the lifting operation, even those who are only passengers, has received documented safety training if the risk assessment indicates that it is necessary.

 The practical training must be given by a competent person.